A Comparative Study of Online Disinformation and Offline Protests: Conclusion

 \section{Conclusion}

 This paper evaluated the effect of online disinformation and other digital phenomena upon offline political protests in a time-series cross-sectional sample of $125$ countries between 2000 and 2019.
 Based Bayesian multi-level regression analysis, the hypothesis contested holds; there is a statistical relation between disinformation and protests.
 However, in the full sample this relation only becomes visible once political polarization is taken into account; polarization itself has a strong tendency to increase protests no matter the sample used.
-In contrast, the results are clearer, aligning with prior expectations in the sample of EEC countries; disinformation propagated by local governments and foreign governments tends to increase protests.
+In contrast, the results are clearer, aligning with prior expectations in the sample of EEC countries; disinformation propagated by both domestic and foreign governments tends to increase protests.
 Though, a proxy effect with political polarization seems to be again present; these effects apply particularly to countries experiencing high levels of polarization.
 While the hypothesis holds, the interpretation is not straightforward.

-As for the other independent variables, a government's capacity to shutdown the Internet as well as its social media monitoring have notable negative effects upon the protest counts in the full sample of countries.
-These effects seem sensible.
+As for the other independent variables, a government's capacity to shutdown the Internet has a notable negative effect upon the protest counts in the full sample of countries.
+This effect seems logical.
 If offline political protests are planned and coordinated online, as is claimed in the literature, shutting down the Internet obviously decreases protests.
-Social media monitoring, on the other hand, may have a deterrence effect upon the planning and coordination activities.
-The effects are mixed in this regard, however.
-In the full sample there is a large negative effect upon the protest counts, but due to the scale of the variable, the result means that less social media monitoring decreases protest counts.
-In the EEC sample a similar strong effect is absent.
+Although it could be reasoned that governmental social media monitoring would have a deterrence effect upon the planning and coordination activities, this line of reasoning does not hold.
+In fact, the absence of governmental monitoring of political content in social media seems to paradoxically decrease the offline protest counts.
+Furthermore, in the EEC sample a similar strong effect is absent.
 Also previous results have been rather mixed~\citep{Mercea11}.
 In other words, online surveillance may either increase or decrease participation particularly in high-risk offline protests.
-More generally, according to \citet{Fuchs18}, disinformation, hate speech, privacy, surveillance, and related online phenomena also constitute one dimension that is shaping the current political activity on the traditional left-right dictum.
-Protesting against surveillance is protesting like any other protesting.
+More generally, according to \citet{Fuchs18}, disinformation, hate speech, privacy, surveillance, and related online phenomena also constitute one dimension that is shaping the current political activity on the traditional left-right axis.